0:00 Weekend TV Opening titles and promotional talk.

 18:30 Another segment by Skip Blumberg with the young downtown rollerbladers.
 One skater attempts to learn a dangerous trick where he slides down a long railing.

 20:05 Nick Angelos, a restaurant owner, talks about keeping his restaurant going.
-Henry Oettinger talks about Ricardo’s restaurant as the first integrated restaurant in the loop.
+Henry Oettinger talks about Riccardo’s restaurant as the first integrated restaurant in the loop.

 21:20 End of tape.